 According to the World Bank, the severe shortage of electricity in Uganda contributed to a decline in GDP growth to around 5% in 2005/06.
 Bujagali is an essential part of Uganda’s energy-sector strategy to provide a sustainable and affordable source of electricity.
 The government of Uganda lacks, however, the necessary technical expertise and financing to complete the project on its own.
 Private sector participation was sought to fill the gap.

-The Bujagali project is a public–private partnership between the private sector project sponsors represented by Bujagali Energy Ltd (BEL), the government of Uganda, including the Ministry of Energy and Mineral Development (MEMD) and Uganda Electricity Transmission Company Ltd (UETCL), multilateral and bilateral development financial institutions,7 and commercial lenders, including Absa Capital (South Africa) and Standard Chartered Bank (UK).
+The Bujagali project has been described as a global story for bringing together partners from 37 countries.
+It is a public–private partnership between the private sector project sponsors represented by Bujagali Energy Ltd (BEL), the government of Uganda, including the Ministry of Energy and Mineral Development (MEMD) and Uganda Electricity Transmission Company Ltd (UETCL), multilateral and bilateral development financial institutions,1 and commercial lenders, including Absa Capital (South Africa) and Standard Chartered Bank (UK).
 BEL, a special-purpose company (SPC), is incorporated in Uganda, and is privately owned by Industrial Promotion Services (Kenya) Ltd (IPS (K)), the industrial development arm of the Aga Khan Fund for Economic Development (AKFED) and SG Bujagali Holdings Ltd (Mauritius), an affiliate of US-based Sithe Global Power LLC.
 The sponsors were selected through international competitive bidding procedures.

 Data adapted from Bujagali Energy Limited for the Private Power Generation (Bujagali) project.
 “Project appraisal document.”
 World Bank/IFC/MIGA report no. 3 842 1 –UG, pp. 68, 72